Ports of Call

 A shuttle operates between the two terminals.

-The airport is clean and efficient; facilities include banks and a bureau de change, ATMs, a restaurant and 24-hour snack bars, bars, left-luggage facilities, shops and a travel agent.
-Facilities for the disabled are good.
+The airport is clean and efficient; facilities include banks and a bureau de change, ATMs, restaurants, snack bars and bars, left-luggage facilities, shops, a post office and a travel agent.
+The airport is also well equipped for the disabled.

-Passengers booking flights to Presidente Juscelino Kubitschek International Airport can do so on Avianca, Azul, Delta, Gol, Passaredo, Sete, TAM, TAP Portugal, and Webjet.
+Passengers booking flights to Presidente Juscelino Kubitschek International Airport can do so on Avianca, Azul, Copa Airlines, Gol, Passaredo, LATAM, TAP Portugal, American Airlines and Air France.

 The VIP lounge has postal services as well as a fax machine and a few other business facilities.